zxpsuper/qrcode-with-logos/README.md

 Default: `false`

-You can set the value to be true to download the file immediately, the premise is that you have use the `toImage()` methods.
+You can set the value to be true to download the file immediately.

 Examplate